Endo Belly Series Part 1: Core Dysfunction

 Additionally, endometriosis can lead to the production of excessive amounts of prostaglandins, hormone-like substances that regulate inflammation and pain in the body.
 Elevated levels of prostaglandins can cause increased fluid retention and bloating.

-Endo Belly May Not Be Due To Lesions
+Endo Belly May also Not Be Due To Lesions

-This is kind of why I wish it wasn’t called “endo belly.”
-Thinking endo belly is simply caused by endometriosis means there’s not much we can do about it besides have surgery.
-To be sure, surgery has totally fixed some endo bellies!
+This is why I wish it wasn’t called “endo belly.”
+Thinking endo belly is caused by endometriosis means there’s not much we can do about it besides have surgery.
+To be sure, surgery has fixed some endo bellies!
 But not for everyone.
-Many clients I worked with had extreme endo belly continue after surgery, and could only address it by addressing other factors I’m about to talk about.
+Many clients I worked with had extreme endo belly that continued after surgery and could only be addressed by addressing other factors I’m about to talk about.
 Using this same approach, others have deflated their endo belly without surgery.

 Moreover, it’s important to address endo-belly, no matter what the cause, for the sake of your endo.
 That’s because the factors I’m about to talk about may play a greater role in endo than you realize.
 They’re associated with inflammation, immune dysfunction, under-nutrition, and cellular damage that, yes, promotes more inflammation.
 It is why I’m writing this series, where we will uncover the 5 big (like, endo belly big) factors that may be behind many of our endo bellies.
 Your endo belly may be provoked by one, two, three, four, or, well, all of them :) They include: